SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/SchematicCapture/_index.md

 36. Sometimes it is good to write comments here and there.
 To add comments on the schematic use the 'Place text' icon ![place text icon](text.png?classes=inline) on the right toolbar.

-1. All components now need to have unique identifiers.
-In fact, many of our components are still named 'R?' or 'J?'.
+1. All components now need to have unique identifiers, so let's rename all of those components still named 'R?' or 'J?'.
 Identifier assignation can be done automatically by clicking on the 'Annotate schematic symbols' icon ~[annotate symbols icon](annotate.png?classes=inline) on the top toolbar.

 1. In the Annotate Schematic window, select 'Use the entire schematic' and click on the 'Annotate' button.
 Click 'Close'.
 Notice how all the '?' have been replaced with numbers.
 Each identifier is now unique.
 In our example, they have been named 'R1', 'R2', 'U1', 'D1' and 'J1'.